Safely Working with Gas Discharge Lamps and

 - Deduct one foot of tube for every pair of electrodes (tube section).

-These figures are based on a chart in "Neon Techniques And Handling"
+These figures are based on a chart in "Neon Techniques And Handling" which is

-which is the traditional neon reference.
+the traditional neon reference.

-The larger the diameter of the tube, the lower the voltage required, and
+The larger the diameter of the tube, the lower the voltage required, and the

-ratings.
-For larger diameter tubes, you can increase brightness by
+diameter tubes, you can increase brightness by using a higher current.

 - Don't attempt to run too much tube on a transformer, since it can cause